10 Tips to Avoid Crowds at Mount Rainier in Peak Season

 Outdoor seating area at Packwood Brewing Co., where patrons gather around wooden picnic tables under red shade sails and string lights.
 Colorful prayer flags hang overhead, adding to the relaxed, festive atmosphere as people enjoy food and drinks with a view of nearby forested hills.
 The scene captures a lively, community-oriented setting on a pleasant day.

 Book a hotel in Packwood and eat a satisfying meal at Packwood Brewing Co.
+The food and service here is reliably good.

-5. Head to Sunrise Instead of Paradise
+6. Head to Sunrise Instead of Paradise

 Don’t get me wrong, Sunrise attracts crowds, too.
 Some of the park’s best hikes are in this area, including Burroughs Mountain and the Mount Fremont Lookout Trail.